 We host regular seminars with speakers from around the world covering diverse disciplines, as well as experts from within our Department for Health and Department of Social & Policy Sciences.

 In person presentations will also be hosted online via teams.
-Please contact Rachel at rb2465@bath.ac.uk and she will send you an invite.
+Please contact Rachel Barry at rb2465@bath.ac.uk or c21ph@bath.ac.uk with any questions.

 Some details may change.
 Please check this page regularly for updates.